Culinary Arts, Associate in Applied Science Degree

 Program Description for Culinary Arts

-Classes are available at Scott Community College's state-of-the-art culinary lab and, beginning in 2017, at Muscatine Community College.
-Classes there will be held through the newly-renovated kitchen area at the former Button Factory restaurant in downtown Muscatine.
+Classes are available at Scott Community College's state-of-the-art culinary lab and, beginning just this year, at Muscatine Community College.
+Classes there are held through the newly-renovated kitchen area at the former Button Factory restaurant in downtown Muscatine.

 Apprentices work at one of the chapter's 65 approved apprenticeship sites under the supervision of the executive chef to complete a total of 6,000 hours on the job.

 - Associate in Applied Science - Culinary Arts - Apprenticeship

 - Associate in Applied Science - Culinary Arts

 Job Outlook for Culinary Arts

 Employment of chefs, head cooks, and food preparation and serving supervisors is expects minimal growth over the 2010-20 decade.
 Growth will be generated by increases in population, a growing variety of dining venues, and continued demand for convenience.
 Median annual wage-and-salary earnings of chefs and head cooks were $40,630 in May 2010.
 The lowest 10 percent earned less than $23,260, and the top 10 percent earned more than $70,960.